dotnet/spark/docs/getting-started/macos-instructions.md

     cd HelloSpark
     dotnet add package Microsoft.Spark
     ```
-- Write the following code into `Program.cs`:
+- Replace the contents of the `Program.cs` file with the following code:
     ```csharp
     using Microsoft.Spark.Sql;